youvsvirus/youvsvirus-unity/CODINGGUIDELINES.md

 # Unity Coding and Development Guidelines

+We use Unity Version 2019.3.7, as available from the [Unity Hub](https://unity3d.com/de/get-unity/download).
+Due to incompatibility between versions, all contributors have to use this version.

 ## Git Workflow

 1. Pick an unassigned issue from the GitHub repository and assign it to yourself.